justland/just-func/books/just-func-specification/src/introduction.md

 - ⌛️ [just-func-typescript](https://github.com/justland/just-func-typescript)
 - ⌛️ [just-func-rust](https://github.com/justland/just-func-rust)

-If you want to support `just-func` in your favorite language, let's [open an issue 🎫](https://github.com/justland/just-func/issues) and talk about it.
+If you want `just-func` support in your favorite language, let's [open an issue 🎫](https://github.com/justland/just-func/issues) and talk about it.

 ## What's in this book